About Child Custody and Parental Responsibilities

 - Whether an allocation of mutual decision-making responsibility on a number of issues will promote continuing contact between the child and each of the parents

-Disputes regarding the allocation of parental responsibility and visitation can be difficult to resolve and courts have significant discretion in making determinations about it.
-For this reason, it is extremely important for parents who are involved in a divorce in which custody is contested to retain an experienced child custody lawyer as soon as possible.
+Disputes regarding the allocation of parental responsibility and visitation can be difficult to resolve and are often the most emotional legal issues families face.
+For this reason, it is extremely important for parents who are involved in a child custody dispute to retain an experienced custody lawyer as soon as possible.

 From child custody modification to establishing paternity, our family law attorneys can help you understand your rights.
 The Gasper Law Group has handled countless child custody arrangements and disputes and can advocate for what’s best for the child and you.

 For a free consultation with a Colorado Springs family law attorney, call us at (719) 227-7779 or complete our contact form.